towbyxo3/slant-bot/README.md

 ## Mention Leaderboard
 Shows a leaderboard of:
 - Members with the most mentions
-- Members who mention a specific member the most
+- Members who mention that specific member the most
-- Members who are mentioned the most
+- Members who are mentioned the most by that specific member

  by a specific member